exceptionaljs/exapp/README.md

 };

 function main() {
-  var app = uapp({
+  var app = exapp({
     logger: ConsoleLogger,
     config: {}
   });

   // Register modules.
 This is just an example, you can always use something
   // like `index.js` to load and return all modules in a directory, again,
-  // uapp.js doesn't dictate how this should be done. app.register([
+  // exapp.js doesn't dictate how this should be done. app.register([
     require("./module")
   ]);